So What’s the Problem?

 If I told a million people “you won’t have a heart attack next year,” I would be 99.99% accurate.
 Of course this is not very helpful and not diagnostic.
 A successful doctor would recommend diet, exercise, or blood pressure pills to a group which is likely too large, but includes the few folks who will have a heart attack.
 The risk of dying is much higher than the downside of skipping a few steak dinners.

+Philosophy is important, but data science must be about practical insights.
 In data science, our task is to ensure that we do not train machine learning models which are 99%-accurate-but-completely-useless.
 Fortunately, this solving this problem starts with applying common sense.

 To start at the very beginning, the class imbalance problem occurs in classification problems.
 Classification is when we try to predict an outcome that is one out of a set of finite potential outcomes like “does my customer churn,” “what team should this support ticket route to,” and more. (w opposed to regression, which is predicting a continuous amount).

 The class imbalance problem arises when one (or more) of the predicted outcomes happen much less frequently than others in our data.
 These outcomes are therefore called minority classes.
 Since machine learning algorithms are asked to minimize errors, they may simply return predictions that completely ignore those rare occurrences since guessing wrong on these infrequently is not very punishing.

 Unfortunately, the rare event is frequently the most important one.
 From the above heart attack example (or really, disease detection generally), to identifying when systems fail for predictive maintenance, to predicting conversion from all the web traffic which will not, every industry’s data scientists will face this problem.

 In order to solve this problem, we need to 1) refine our idea of what “accuracy” means, 2) grappling with probability rather than a simple yes or no, and 3) go back to the dataset and make some transformations.